Postgraduate Course: Designing Courses (EDUA11180)

 - critical reflection on course purposes and their articulation, with course activities and assessment - both conceptually and within specific contexts

-- critical awareness and understanding of ways of monitoring, reviewing and taking forward course development
+- awareness of ways of monitoring, reviewing and taking forward course development

 Tel: (0131 6)51 6661